moved to https://docs.hpc.taltech.ee

 #SBATCH --no-requeue

-module load green/all
+module load rocky8/all

 SCRATCH=/state/partition1/$SLURM_JOB_ID